 What Types of Tests Can Be Automated?

-There are several types of tests that can be automated, including:
+Several types of tests can be automated, including:

 - Unit tests: These tests focus on individual units of code, such as functions or methods, to ensure that they are working correctly.